6 full-size alternatives to muscle cars

 How have these cars flown under the radar for so long?
 From the front three-quarter view they look long and low, with a jutting grille that resembles the mid-size Mercury Cyclone.
 However, its rear three-quarter view is among the best of any car built during the decade.
 The roof is so low it looks chopped, and the taillights frame the car perfectly.

-Barrett-Jackson sold a customized 1970 Thunderbird at their 2019 Las Vegas sale—the purple car you see above—that had the front of a 1967 Thunderbird seamlessly grafted on.
+Barrett-Jackson sold a customized 1970 Thunderbird at its 2019 Las Vegas sale—the purple car you see above—that had the front of a 1967 Thunderbird seamlessly grafted on.
 The hidden headlights were a fantastic addition, but even in stock form they look amazing.
 The custom version, absolutely regal in metallic purple, went for $55,000.
 A well-preserved model will cost much less.

-We’ve sung the praises of the Buick Wildcat before, but here’s the chorus one more time: The Wildcat offers up a lot of the performance of the Impala SS without the premium price that comes with the collectibility of the “SS” badge.
+We’ve sung the praises of the Buick Wildcat before, but here’s the chorus one more time: The Wildcat offers up a lot of the performance of the Impala SS, without the premium price that comes with the collectibility of the “SS” badge.
 It brings fantastic looks, solid big-block power plants, and smooth cruising.
 The only problem is that they don’t come up for sale as often as their more popular B-body platform mates.

 The Pontiac Bonneville could be ordered with a more formal roofline, like the one found on the Grand Prix, but with the more traditional lines of the LeMans.
 The result is an upscale car without the polarizing nose of the Grand Prix.
-(That look would come to Bonneville the following year.)
+(That look would come to the Bonneville the following year.)
 I also love the rear view of the Bonneville, with taillights that almost drape over the rear of the car, as they would a year later with the Thunderbird.

 Under the hood was Ford’s familiar 429, again in 360-hp trim.
 That’s modest power by today’s metrics, but even full-size cars of that era weren’t terribly heavy.
 Bump the displacement to 460 cubes or more, add a roller cam, massage the cylinder heads a bit, and you’d have all the makings of a sleeper.

 In contrast, the 1972 Plymouth Gran Fury is a relative bargain.
 Its massive, full-width chrome bumper was divided into two openings.
-It looks like it could eat a 1970 Coronet and spit out its Slant Six in disgust.
+It looks like it could eat a 1970 Coronet and spit out its slant six in disgust.
 Not subtle or understated—exactly why the Gran Fury rules.

 1968 AMC Ambassador